progvar/myLib/README.md

 #Description

-Currently my webserver is in the same repo as my module.
+Currently there is a webserver along with the module to see the module in action on Heroku.
 'npm publish' will only push what's necessary for the module itself by using .npmignore.

 **DevDependencies in use**: